Mastering $display in Verilog: Effective Debugging and Display Control Techniques

 1. Introduction: The Importance and Purpose of “display” in Verilog

-What is “display” in Verilog?
+What Does “display” Mean in Verilog?

-Purpose and structure of this article
+Purpose and Structure of This Article

-Basic syntax of $display
+Basic Syntax of $display

-$display("string or format specifier", signal1, signal2, ...);
+$display("string or format specifiers", signal1, signal2, ...);

-• String part: Contains text and format specifiers (e.g., %d, %b, %h).
+• String portion: Write any text or format specifiers (for example: %d, %b, %h).

 Example: Displaying clock count and signal values